jhawksno/powerappmaker.dev/index.markdown

 This website... this blog is my attempt at documenting my learning journey for Microsoft Power Apps, SharePoint development and other related topics.
 I hope it will help me to build my knowledge of these products as I go from a beginner with some programming experience, mostly with web development, to an expert on these topics.

 This is just the beginning...
 Much more to come!
-I hope PowerAppMaker.dev will help you on your own journey!</p>
+I hope PowerAppMaker.dev will help you on your own journey!

 ## Recent Posts